-Date(s) of Event Event Type Counties Affected Description May 1929 to October 1932 Drought Statewide The drought was the second most severe drought in New Jersey history.
-This regional drought affected most states in the Northeast.
-Stream flow deficits at gaging stations where data were analyzed had recurrence intervals greater than 25 years.
-In the Delaware River, the decreased volume of freshwater flow enabled saline water to move upriver from the Delaware Bay to the Camden area and endanger freshwater supplies February 1949 to October 1950 Drought Hackensack and Passaic Rivers The drought was much less widespread than the 1929 to 1932 drought.
-This drought was most severe in northeastern New Jersey, where it had a recurrence interval greater than 10 years.
-The driest June on record at most gaging stations throughout New Jersey was in 1949.
-The average statewide precipitation for the month was 0.2 inch, which was 3.6 inches less than normal.
-May 1953 to July 1955 Drought Statewide The drought had recurrence intervals of about 15 years in northern and southern New Jersey, and five to 25 years in the south-central part of the State.
-Crop yields were decreased because the drought began in May.
-June 1961 to August 1966 Drought Statewide This event was the longest and most severe of the five previous droughts.
+Date(s) of Counties Affected Description Event June 1961 to 8/1/1966 Statewide This event was the longest and most severe of the five previous droughts.
 Stream flow deficits were greatest in northern New Jersey; which had a recurrence interval exceeding 50 years.
 In the rest of the State, the recurrence interval ranged from 25 to 50 years.
 The recurrence interval of the stream flow deficit for the main-stem Delaware River was estimated to be much greater than 100 years.
 Water conservation was widely practiced, and a state of emergency was declared by the governor on June 12, 1965, for most of northeastern New Jersey.
 On July 12, 1965, the Delaware River Basin Commission declared a drought emergency and decreased diversions from the Delaware River basin by New York City and New Jersey.
-In August 1965, the President declared the Delaware River basin a federal drought-disaster area.
+In August 1965, the President declared the Delaware River basin a federal drought-disaster June 1980 to April 1981 Statewide area.
 The drought was nearly statewide and had recurrence intervals that ranged from 10 to 25 years except in a few isolated areas.
 A ban on nonessential water use for 372 municipalities was ordered by the governor in January 1981.
 Boonton Reservoir, completed in 1904, had record-low water levels at the end of January 1981.
-July 1984 to August 1985 Drought Statewide The drought had a recurrence interval that ranged from 10 to 20 years in the northern and east-central parts of the State and from four to nine years in the north-central and southwestern parts.
-On January 23, 1985, the Delaware River Basin Commission declared the basin to be in a drought-warning condition.
+July 1984 to 8/1/1985 Statewide The drought had a recurrence interval that ranged from 10 to 20 years in the northern and east-central parts of the State and from four to nine years in the north-central and southwestern parts.
+On January 23, 1985, the Delaware River Basin Commission declared the basin to be in a drought- warning condition.
 On April 17, 1985, the governor declared a state of emergency for 93 municipalities in northeastern New Jersey.
-December 1998 Drought Camden, Cumberland, Eastern Atlantic, Eastern Cape May, Eastern Monmouth, Eastern Ocean, State forestry service extinguished 42 small wildfires the weekend of December 5 and 6.
+December 1998 Camden, Cumberland, Eastern Gloucester, Hunterdon, Mercer, Middlesex, Morris, Northwestern Burlington, Salem, Somerset, Sussex, Warren, Western Atlantic, Western Cape May, Western Monmouth, and Western Ocean Atlantic, Eastern Cape May, Eastern Monmouth, Eastern Ocean, State forestry service extinguished 42 small wildfires the weekend of December 5 and 6.
 Grain farmers suffered serious losses of corn and late season crops.
 Reservoir levels fell.
 Saltwater line of Delaware River was at River Mile 85.
-This was 11 miles farther upstream
+This was 11 miles farther upstream than normal and increased corrosion control costs of industries.
+January 1999 Camden, Cumberland, Eastern Atlantic, Eastern Cape May, Eastern Monmouth, Eastern Ocean, Gloucester, Hunterdon, Mercer, Middlesex, Morris, Northwestern Burlington, Salem, Somerset, Sussex, Warren, Western Atlantic, Western Cape May, Western Monmouth, and Western Ocean On January 5, the Delaware River Basin Commission issued a conditional drought emergency.
+Heavy precipitation on January 3rd gave the area a temporary reprieve from going straight into a drought emergency.